 No, no, we never got it back.

-[M] P. don’t associate with people outside of work.
-You did at Dairy Crest, and you always go to the reunions.
+[M] Peter don’t associate with people outside of work.
+You did at Dairy Crest and you always go to the reunions.
 But it’s never been your thing here.

-No, no. Because some people you just put up with at work, but I can honestly say they were all my mates down at Dairy Crest.
+No, no but I can honestly say that they were all my mates down at Dairy Crest.
 They’d do anything for you, any of them.
 They really really would.

 [M] But driving has always been your first love.

-Yeah, I love driving .
-Well, when I got angina they took my HGV away from me, even though I got it back, and I was paying for my own medical at the doctor every time and I thought, oh what the hell are you doing it for P., you don’t drive no more and you’re getting older so I let it lapse in the end.
+Yeah I love driving .
+I got angina and KLM are looking after me, keep a check on that for me which is good.
+They took my HGV away from me.
+Even though I got it back and I was paying for my own medical at the doctor every time and I thought, ‘Oh, what the hell are you doing it for Peter, you don’t drive no more and you’re getting older.
+So I let it lapse in the end.

 © 2020 WISEArchive.
 All Rights Reserved.